medjoker2002/Data-Analyst-Portfolio/Advanced-Technical-Skills-Showdown/Maven-Analytics-Data-Drills/README.md

 ## 📁 Folder Structure

 - Each solution file begins with the name of the tool used("MYSQL", "Excel", "PBI" for Power BI, "Pandas").
-- while the sample data files end with ".csv".
+- While the sample data files end with ".csv".
 - Most but not all folders contain the sample data files( due to their sizes) but they can be downloaded from the links above.

 ---